skjohansen/AssignmentWebserver/README.md

 # About

-This repository contains what is needed to solve the first assigment in the course "Webbutveckling i ramverket för .NET" ("Webdevelopment with the .NET framework") winter 2018 at [Teknikhögskolan Gothenburg](https://github.com/TeknikhogskolanGothenburg).
+This repository contains an assigment used to teaching Fullstack delvelopers at Teknikhögskolan in Gothenburg, Sweden.

 # Assignment